lucidsoftware/lucid-programming-competition-2023/problems/DinosaurAgriculture/description.md

 # Input

-The first line of input contains three integers, H, W, and n, the height and width of Stan's garden, and how many planter boxes he has.
+The first line of input contains three integers, $H$, $W$, and $N$, the height and width of Stan's garden, and how many planter boxes he has.
-The next n lines each contain two integers h and w, the height and width of one of Stan's planter boxes.
+The next $N$ lines each contain two integers $h$ and $w$, the height and width of one of Stan's planter boxes.

 # Output